 53 Ten Percent Penalty for Internal Revenue Code (IRC) Section 444 Election - IRC 7519(f) - We charged a penalty because we didn't receive the full amount of the "required payment" for your IRC section 444 election on time.
-The required payment is the value of the tax deferral you receive when you change your tax year under IRC section 444
+The required compart is the value of the tay defersely up version payment is the value of the tax deferral you receive when you change your tax year under IRC section

-The penalty is 10% of the part of the payment that you didn't pay on time.
+444. The penalty is 10% of the part of the payment that you didn't pay on time.